AnebitOfficial/Autonomous-UGV-with-2D-RPLidar/README.md

 You can refer to the poster file for an overall project description or review the final report for a more detailed explanation of the project.

 This repository primarily focuses on the software developed by the team and how they integrated it with the existing built-in software.

+You can reach out the demonstration of the project via: https://www.youtube.com/watch?v=hH-_FYtKOSE

+Also, you follow us on Instagram: https://www.instagram.com/anebit.official/?hl=tr